The Montauk Block

 Rand, McNally & Co.’s Bird’s Eye Views Guide to Chicago, 1890

-The Montauk Building, at 115 Monroe Street, has a frontage of 90 feet (27 m) and a depth of 180 feet (55 m).
-It is 130 feet (40 m) high, in 10 stories, of steel construction, on heavy foundations, with thick walls.
+At 115 Monroe Street, has a frontage of 90 feet and a depth of 180 feet.
+It is 130 feet high, in 10 stories, of steel construction, on heavy foundations, with thick walls.
 It has 150 offices, 300 occupants, and 2 passenger elevators.
 Erected in 1882, at a cost of $325,000; considered the first tall steel building (skyscraper) in Chicago.
 It has resisted two hot fires on its western wall.
 Here Burnham & Root, the architects, had their offices while they built the Rookery.

 1882